CROSBY PLACE – HOME TO THE DUKE AND DUCHESS OF GLOUCESTER 1483

 He lies with his first wife Agnes in St Helens church, Bishopsgate, where their splendid effigies, well preserved, he with a Yorkist collar and Agnes with two dogs at her feet can still be seen, His second wife , Anne nee Chedworth, was related to Margaret Chedworth, John Howard Duke of Norfolk’s second wife, Anne’s father being Margaret’s uncle.
 At the time of Sir John writing his will, Margaret, his wife’s cousin was living with them.

-Sir John Crosby and his wife Anne’s effigies on their tombs, St Helens, Bishopsgate.
+Sir John Crosby and his first, wife Agnes.
+Their effigies on their tombs, St Helens, Bishopsgate.

-Sir John Crosby and his Wife Lady Anne drawn by Stothard c1817 British Museum
+Sir John Crosby and his first wife, Agnes, drawn by Stothard c1817 British Museum

 Sadly, Sir John, who died in 1475 did not live long to enjoy his stunning home which was completed in 1470, and described by Stow as ‘built of stone and timber, very large and beautiful and the highest at that time in London’(2)